Please tell us if you know of any pubs here ready to reopen when outdoors service is permitted.

-Debenham's village centre has many fine timber-framed buildings and a parish church with fine Saxon stonework at the tower base.
+Debenham's village centre has many fine timber-framed buildings and a parish church with fine stonework at the tower base.
 The village was recorded in Domesday variously as "Depenham", "Depbeham" and "Depleham".
 The market hall was built in the 17th century and is a reminder of the traders who once flourished here.
 Nearby Aspall Hall is home to the Chevalier family who still produce a popular local cider.

 Contrary to popular rumour, the Debenham's chain store has no connection with the village.
 William Debenham, though a Suffolk native, was actually born in Alpheton.